 When most people shop for a home loan, they lead with “please send me your rates” rather than interviewing the mortgage broker or loan officer to see what they’re going to do to work for them.
-What they don’t understand is the mortgage interest rate quoted during the pre-approval process before you have a signed purchase contract doesn’t matter.
+What they don’t understand is the mortgage interest rate quoted during the pre-approval process before you have a signed purchase contract doesn’t matter, so getting info for this previous doing the mortgage is useful, and the help of sites such as Top 10 TN could be really useful with this.

 Why Interest Rate Quoted During Pre-Approval Doesn’t Matter